s-akinfiev/Learn2code/README.md

     The cracking module, src/crack.c, must therefore receive two floating-point numbers – the x and y coordinates of the point — the electronic lock pick, and output "GOTCHA" if the coordinates of the point are exactly _inside_ the circle, and "MISS" otherwise.
-    The function of the lock's circle usually looks like this: x^2 + y^2 = 25.
+    The equation of the lock's circle usually looks like this: x^2 + y^2 = 25.
     So, good luck to you, "human"!
 I hope to see you in the next room.
 Hehe.

 ***== Quest 7 received.
 Create an src/crack.c program that receives two floating-point numbers and outputs "GOTCHA" if the coordinates of the point are inside the circle, and "MISS" otherwise.
 Provide for entering only numbers — in case of an error, output n/a, can be used